Council Approved Dropped Kerb Contractors

 The huge growth in demand for off-street parking has seen a growing number of people drop kerbs to create car standing at the front of their properties.

-However while adding car standing space to the front of your home may add market value to your property, there are numerous things to think about, not least environmental issues, and flooding is a big concern.
+However while adding car standing space to the front of your home may well add market value to your property, there are numerous things to think about, not least environmental issues, and flooding is a big concern.

-Planning permission is generally required if you wish to drop the kerb outside your property to enable a car to cross the pavement.
-This is because the pavement may need to be reinforced to take the weight of motor vehicles and prevent them from damaging the surface or any pipes or cables beneath.
+Planning permission is usually required if you wish to drop the kerb outside your property to enable a car to cross the pavement.
+This is because the pavement may need to be reinforced to take the weight of motor vehicles and help prevent them from damaging the surface or any pipes or cables beneath.
 It is in addition to ensure the new access will never be a safety hazard to other highway users.

 Call Today For Your Free Quote - 07595 510190

 It’s certainly not a DIY job as the council will have requirements that service providers must meet.
-Several will only allow you to use their approved contractors, while others make it possible for you to use your own, just as long as they are accredited to the requirements of the New Roads and Street Works Act 1991, and hold public liability insurance.
-For this case, there may be an added fee for highway assessments by the council.
+Several will only allow you to use their approved contractors, while others make it possible for you to use your own, just as long as they are accredited to the requirements of the New Roads and Street Works Act 1991, and carry public liability insurance.
+For this case, there may be an added fee for highway inspections by the council.

 new dropped kerb in Sutton in Ashfield